Intergang: Post-Crisis

-In the Post-Crisis DC Universe, Morgan Edge was the leader of Intergang, until he suffered a heart attack due to stress.
+In post-Crisis continuity, Morgan Edge was the leader of Intergang, until he suffered a heart attack due to stress.
 While he believed he was working for Darkseid, his Apokoliptian contact was actually DeSaad, whose only aim in supplying him with weaponry was to cause suffering.
-While he was in the hospital his legitimate businesses were taken over by his father Vincent Edge, and Intergang was taken over by Bruno "Ugly" Mannheim, who trained on Apokolips with Granny Goodness.
+While he was in the hospital his legitimate businesses were taken over by his father Vincent Edge, and Intergang was taken over by Bruno Mannheim, who trained on Apokolips with Granny Goodness.
 A later retcon has it that Mannheim was the original leader of Intergang, dealing knowingly with DeSaad.
 How Edge took over is unrevealed.

 Eventually, Intergang was brought down by Clark Kent and Cat Grant, Mannheim was arrested, but managed to escape.
-He attempted to disappear through a "Boom Tube" (a New Gods transporter), but it collapsed when he was halfway through.
+He attempted to disappear through a Boom Tube, but it collapsed when he was halfway through.

-Some time later, Mannheim's father "Boss" Moxie Mannheim, a gangster who had been in prison since the 1940s after being captured by the Newsboy Legion, was released.
-Discovering that the Newsboys were, seemingly, the same age as when he first fought them, he determined to find out how such a thing could be.
-Meeting renegade Project Cadmus geneticist Dabney Donovan, he arranged for himself and his former gang members from the 1940s to be cloned into youthful bodies with superpowers.
-This led to his henchmen Ginny "Torcher" McGee, Mike "Machine" Gun, Noose, and Rough House being cloned and receiving superpowers.
-Using Vincent Edge to arrange a meeting between Metropolis' gang-leaders, he killed them all and declared himself the new head of Intergang.
-The new Intergang spent much of their time tracking down Jimmy Olsen, whom Moxie believed knew Superman's secret identity.
+Some time later, Mannheim's father Moxie Mannheim, a gangster who had been in prison since the 1940s after being captured by the Newsboy Legion, was released.
+Discovering that the Newsboys were, seemingly, the same age as when he first fought them at the time when he realigned with Granny Goodness and Virman Vundabar (whom he had a history with), Moxie determined to find out how such a thing could be.
+Meeting renegade Project Cadmus geneticist Dabney Donovan, he arranged for himself and his dead gang members from the 1940s to be cloned into youthful bodies with superpowers which involved Dabney having to do some grave robbing.
+This led to his lieutenants Ginny "Torcher" McCree, Mike "Machine" Gun, Noose, and Rough House being cloned and receiving superpowers.
+Using Vincent Edge to arrange a meeting between Metropolis' gang-leaders, an older clone of Moxie exploded enough to kill them all with Noose killing Vincent Edge.
+As Dabney Donovan went to look for fresh DNA samples to make use of, Moxie declared himself the new head of Intergang.
+Donovan cloned Benny Red's gang member Raoul to serve Moxie's Intergang branch.
+At the time when they freed Anomaly, Moxie's Intergang branch encountered Guardian who remembered fighting his gang in the 1940s and learned that Donovan cloned his gang back to life.
+Following Guardian's fight with Anomaly, Moxie's gang and Donovan got away.
+Moxie's lieutenants spent much of their time tracking down Jimmy Olsen, whom Moxie believed knew Superman's secret identity.